jaredly/unison.rs/runtime_tests/testbed/Abilities.md

 The cool thing is I go through the handler pipeline each time so I can do a little y combinator action.

+oh orrrrr hmmm no it's that the Result value that we pass in has to contain the current handler.
+Yeah. it's like "the handler stack" or something.
+Maybe two things?

+Ok, so the effect, as it stands, is:

+(throw-effect kontinuation effect)
+where:
+- effect is (list 'some-symbol v1 v2 v3)
+- kontinuation is a lambda that accepts as arg any values the effect provides

+man I have such a hard time.